Skip to content

 Mission Contribution

 14F officers help commanders create effects without relying only on kinetic action.
-That can mean planning signature-management efforts, integrating psychological and information-related capabilities, or helping shape how an operation is perceived and responded to.
-In modern conflict, that matters more every year.
+That can mean planning signature-management efforts that protect friendly force identity and decision advantage, integrating psychological operations and military information support operations into a campaign, coordinating electronic warfare with influence objectives, or helping shape how an operation is perceived and responded to by adversary decision-makers.
+In modern great-power competition, information dominance is a prerequisite for operational success, and 14F officers are the Air Force’s specialists in building it.

 Systems And Tools

-The field relies on planning frameworks, assessment models, structured analytic techniques, and coordination with joint, service, and interagency organizations.
-This is less about a single hardware system and more about integrating multiple capabilities into a coherent information campaign.
+The field relies on planning frameworks including Joint Publication 3-13 and Air Force doctrine for information operations, structured analytic techniques, assessment models for measuring influence effects, and coordination processes with joint, service, interagency, and coalition partners.
+Officers need to understand both the planning process and the specific information-related capabilities they are integrating, which include electronic warfare, military deception, operations security, and military information support operations.
+This is less about a single hardware system and more about integrating multiple capabilities into a coherent campaign.

 Officer Base Pay